pascual-tejero/u.me.munich/README.md

 2. **Complete the Survey**: Users select their activity preferences.
 3. **Get Recommendations**: Based on survey data, the app generates personalized activity suggestions using advanced AI.
 4. **Connect and Act**: Users explore suggestions and find companions to join them in these activities.
+5. **Hosts Events**: Host your own events!
+6. **Promote your business and become a sponsor**: Register your business and give points to the users that meet up at your business place!
+7. **Redeem your points**: Get discount at museums, cafes, transport, or any other activities!!

 ## Technology Stack